Manage access to Azure resources for external users using RBAC

 After selecting the subscription, the admin user must click Access Control (IAM) and then Add a new role.

 The admin user then needs to add the email address of the external user.
 The expected behavior is for the external user to not show up in the existing tenant.
-After the external user has been invited, he will be visible under Subscriptions > Access Control (IAM) with all the current users that are currently assigned an RBAC role at the Subscription scope.
+After the external user has been invited, they will be visible under Subscriptions > Access Control (IAM) with all the current users that are currently assigned an RBAC role at the Subscription scope.

 The user "email@example.com" has been invited to be an Owner for the “Free Trial” subscription.
 After sending the invitation, the external user will receive an email confirmation with an activation link.